 If you are serious about making money by creating a blog then you need to use WordPress.org!

 If you choose WordPress, and I strongly recommend you do, you will then need to choose a theme to run!

-WordPress themes are basically template website designs which define the way your blog will look and operate.
+WordPress themes are basically template website designs that define the way your blog will look and operate.
 WordPress has literally thousands of themes to choose from.

 You will come across free and paid themes.

-If you’re going for a free theme, I recommend having a look at the free themes on the WordPress.org website here to see what tickles your fancy!
+If you’re going for a free theme, I recommend having a look at the free themes on the WordPress.org website to see what you like.

 Paid themes will give you a more professional look which is important when trying to present as an authoritative writer!

 Making money from blogging is essentially done well by being a proficient digital marketer.
 To make money, you’ll be selling someone’s products (affiliates) and possibly your own products later down the line.
 First impressions count when selling anything so you need to bear this in mind when choosing whether to go for a less attractive and slower free theme, over a paid one!